sjmcpherson/Front-End-Developer-Learnings/README.md

  - -flex: The new Flexible Box layout Module for fluid layouts - http://html5-demos.appspot.com/static/css/flexbox/index.html IE10+ includes -order: for ordering structure elements -justify-content: for aligning structure elements and -webkit-flex-direction: for positioning
  - -calc: Dynamic css calculations div {width: +calc(100% - 4em);}
  - Versions of Chrome & Safari change the anti-alias of text during CSS animations fix with body{-webkit-backface-visibility: hidden;} or on the problematic area (causes WebKit to use hardware acceleration for the animations)
+ - If you're floating an inline element, it's treated as block, so no need to include "display:block" in your stylesheet.

 <h2>Javascript/jQuery Coding & Performance Tips</h2>